theypsilon/Update_All_MiSTer/README.md

 ## Alternative Setups

 Other setups that might be useful for you:
-- [DB9/SNAC8 ZIP](https://github.com/theypsilon/Update_All_MiSTer/raw/master/setups/update_all_db9_snac8.zip): These cores support [Extended Native Controller Compatibility](https://github.com/theypsilon/Update_All_MiSTer/wiki#extended-native-controller-compatibility) for Genesis and NeoGeo/Supergun controllers.
+- [DB9/SNAC8 ZIP](https://github.com/theypsilon/Update_All_MiSTer/raw/master/setups/update_all_db9_snac8.zip): Enables [Extended Native Controller Compatibility](https://github.com/theypsilon/Update_All_MiSTer/wiki#extended-native-controller-compatibility) for Genesis and NeoGeo/Supergun controllers.
 - [Unofficial Cores ZIP](https://github.com/theypsilon/Update_All_MiSTer/raw/master/setups/update_all_unofficials.zip): With this one you'll download also [these cores](https://github.com/theypsilon/Updater_script_MiSTer_Unofficial/wiki) without having to touch anything else.
 - [No MRA-Alternatives ZIP](https://github.com/theypsilon/Update_All_MiSTer/raw/master/setups/update_all_no_mra_alternatives.zip): This setup is in case you wanna skip the `_alternatives` folder, which contains arcade variants, such as hacks, bootlegs, and different regions.
 - [LLAPI ZIP](https://github.com/theypsilon/Update_All_MiSTer/raw/master/setups/update_all_llapi.zip): In case you would like to download [LLAPI cores](https://github.com/MiSTer-LLAPI/Updater_script_MiSTer/wiki) too.